chrisshiels/junio/README.md

 ## To do

-- Need new go to get VERSION strings.
 - Fix warning 'Failed to get pwuid struct: user: unknown userid 4294967295'.
 - Move skydns to be a replicationcontroller.
 - Fix registry /var/lib/registry volume.